darkenrix/RandomFilesGenerator/README.md

 # RandomFilesGenerator
-Generates random files with fixed size in bytes
+Simple util that generates random files with fixed size in bytes.
+Files are filled with random bytes.